-To get started, I did a bit of de-doilying!
+To get started, I used my seam ripper to do a bit of de-doilying!

 The lace bits were only loosely hand-sewn, so removing most of them wasn’t very hard or time-consuming.

 To do this, I measured from the waist of the dress, rather than the bottom.

-I then stitched down that raw edge.
+I then pinned a quick hem and stitched down that raw edge.

 It’s a bit more cutesy/girly than I usually go, so I spiced it up a little with my fave leopard print boots and minty green tights.

 I wore my new dress to The Nickelodeon to check out one of my new favorite horror films, The Babadook!

 Of course, it’s pretty chilly here, so most folks only got to see my new frock like this:

 Now that that fearsome frock has been conquered, the only thing I have to fear is Mr. Babadook!